Travel Career Resources

 “An ounce of prevention is worth a pound of cure.” - Benjamin Franklin

-While conflict resolution is a helpful and effective tool to manage both social and working relationships, avoiding sources of conflict in nursing altogether is by far the preferred method.
+While conflict resolution is a helpful and effective tool for nurses to manage both social and working relationships, avoiding sources of conflict in nursing altogether is by far the preferred method.
 And doing so isn’t as hard as you think!

-Five Tips to Help You De-escalate Conflict Situations:
+Five Tips to Help You De-escalate Conflict Situations

 1. Be respectful: Remember that you are a guest at each facility.
 They’ve also given you a chance to learn, grow, and help others.
 You are also a representative of your agency and yourself.
 Everyone deserves respect, so be respectful to those around you, regardless of personal feelings or initial impressions.